coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

     The background color in the search input is not ideal and will be addressed in the part 3 of the tutorial.
     The goal of the this section was to demonstrate how to use bootstrap variables to change global properties.
     You can now use bootstrap classes with "primary" or "secondary" and our new colors will override the defaults.
-    A great example of this is the buttons.
-The default buttons will be dark blue.
+    Buttons are a great example of this.
+When adding a button or button link, they are options for style.
+    The default style is "primary" which references the sass variable we set in the _variables.scss file.
+So with one line of code, anything that references primary will be dark blue (`#1b477d`).